Eshlyn greets you

 “Thank you,” I said quietly.
 Wishing I didn’t feel the urge to say what he so clearly wanted to hear.
 “We’ll meet up again when this is over.”

-“Excellent,” he turned to leave before continuing. “...
-And one more thing.
-Do not trust the Queen.
+“Excellent,” he turned to leave before continuing.
+“I doubt I need to tell you this, but do not trust the queen.
 Not even with the smallest piece of you.”

 ...

-“You know,” I said, watching her in the vanity mirror, “if you stare at my scalp any harder, your eyeballs might pop out.”
+“You know,” I said, watching her in the vanity mirror, “If you stare at my scalp any harder, I think your eyeballs might pop out.”

 She smiled faintly, not quite looking up.
 “I’m trying to decide if your hair isn’t cooperating because it hates me, or because it fears what I might do to it.”